 If your child is five (5) years old or will turn five on or before August 31st 2015 they may register for kindergarten.
 Please come by the school to fill out the registration packet and bring the following items:

 * Proof of your child's age (this could be a certified birth certificate or other certified document with a raised seal showing their birth date)

 *Emergency telephone numbers, your doctor's phone number, and your work phone number

-National Volunteer Week is April 12-18, and we sincerely thank ALL our volunteers for their time and commitment-we love to see you at our school reading with students, making copies for teachers, helping with clubs, working book fairs, helping with picture days, shelving library books, etc. You help make our school a great place to learn!
+We sincerely thank ALL our volunteers for their time and commitment-we love to see you at our school reading with students, making copies for teachers, helping with clubs, working book fairs, helping with picture days, shelving library books, etc. You help make our school a great place to learn!

 Thanks so much!!

 If you would like more information about volunteering at our school please give us a call at 828-652-2141.